buddhist-uni/buddhist-uni.github.io/_courses/buddha.md

 #### Academic Works

-A number of articles and essays will be weaved in throughout the course.
+A number of articles and essays will be woven in throughout the course.
 We’ll also be reading these two, free books:

 {% include content_blurb.html category="booklets" slug="draft-entries-for-encyclopedia-of-buddhism_harvey" blurb="A collection of Encyclopedia articles introducing the Buddha from one of the English language’s best authors of rigorous introductions." %}